-The MAP Act provides for challenge by way of judicial review both of decisions of the Minister/MARA regarding MAC applications and licences, and decisions of the Board to grant permission to an offshore development.
-This process is subject to the challenger first demonstrating "substantial grounds" and a "sufficient interest", and taking the challenge in the High Court within 8 weeks of the decision, ie the same regime as applies under the PDA.
+The MAP Bill provides for challenge by way of judicial review both of decisions of the Minister/MARA regarding MAC applications and licences, and decisions of the Board to grant permission to an offshore development.
+This process is subject to the challenger first demonstrating "substantial grounds" and a "sufficient interest", and taking the challenge in the High Court within 8 weeks of the decision, i.e. the same regime as applies under the PDA.

-As is also the case under the PDA, the MAP Act provides that an appeal to the Court of Appeal is only available if the High Court is satisfied that the decision involves a point of law of exceptional public importance, and it is desirable in the public interest that an appeal be taken.
-Appeals to the Supreme Court need that court's consent.
-What is novel is that the MAP Act provides that, even if a MAC is challenged by way of judicial review, the developer may still apply for, and the Board may grant, a development permission.
-However, such permissions will not come into effect until the judicial review proceedings on the MAC have concluded and the permission remains legally valid.
+As is also the case under the PDA, the MAP Bill provides that an appeal to the Court of Appeal is only available if the High Court is satisfied that the decision involves a point of law of exceptional public importance, and it is desirable in the public interest that an appeal be taken.
+Appeals to the

+Supreme Court need that court's consent.
+What is novel is that the MAP Bill provides that, even if a MAC is challenged by way of judicial review, the developer may still apply for, and the Board may grant, a development permission.
+However, such permissions do not come into effect until the judicial review proceedings on the MAC have concluded.